Frequently Asked Questions

 Q: Would your teachers be grading the work, or is that the responsibility of the parent?

-A: Assignments and exams given by Virtus teachers are expected to be completed and enrolling in our program will require parents to encourage, support, and guide their students to complete these assignments.
+A: Assignments and exams given by Virtus teachers are expected to be completed within the assigned parameters and enrolling in our program will require parents to encourage, support, and guide their students to complete these assignments.
 Virtus teachers will give feedback and/or scores depending on the subject.
+High school students recieve semester and year end grade reports.
 Virtus teachers will also give a written evaluation at the end of each semester.
 Parents give final grades.

 Q: What place or role would parents have during your class day?

-A: We are a drop-off program and desire to give our homeschooled students a traditional classroom experience.
+A: We are a drop-off program and desire to give homeschooled students a traditional classroom experience.
 We are not asking parents to volunteer their time during our Monday class.
-There will, however, be opportunities to help us plan and carry out our theater production, Renaissance faire, and Bazaar.
+There will, however, be opportunities to help us plan and carry out our theater production, Renaissance faire, and Bazaar, as well as other special events which may arise.